 Then, in February 1987, i.e., on the first National Science Day, the NCSTC announced the annual distribution of National Science Popularization Awards to candidates for their outstanding efforts in the field of science communication.

-3. Objectives of National Science Day Celebrations.
-The main aim of honouring this day is to basically spread a message in society about the importance of science with regards to human welfare and success.
+The main aim of honoring this day is to basically spread a message in society about the importance of science with regards to human welfare and success.
 Along with that, it is commemorated to discuss new ideas, and the development of creative and innovative technologies as well.

-By Air.
 To reach Delhi, you will need to deboard at Indira Gandhi International Airport (DEL).
 Delhi is extremely well connected via air routes to several major and remote towns and cities.
 Many renowned air carriers operate to and fro with good flight connectivity.
-From the airport, you can easily take a cab, auto, bus or metro to cover about 12 km to reach Vigyan Bhawan.
+From the airport, you can easily take a cab, auto, bus, or metro to cover about 12 km to reach Vigyan Bhawan.